MadeByBalaji/blog/_posts/2025-10-29-zoho-mail-GG.md

 ---
-title: Using Zoho Mail for a decade Years
+title: Using Zoho Mail for a decade
 description: Using Zoho Mail for more than five Years and Still Avoid Google
 date: 2025-10-28 15:21:00 -0530
-categories: [Chip Chat]
+categories: [Geeky Gossip]
 tags: [balajiuses,tools,makeinindia]
 image:
   path: /assets/img/blog/2025/zoho/zohoGoogle.png